 The only problem with the basic mount setup is the screws are a bit too long.
 This can be a problem if you install the mount on the deck of the sit-inside kayak.
 Watch those knees!

-You can rotate the rod holder 360 degrees around, as well as vertically, up and down to suit your needs.
+You can rotate the rod holder 360 degrees around and vertically, up and down, to suit your needs.
 The adjustable collar will keep your fishing rod in place.
-It’s always a good idea to tether your rod to your kayak so your pole doesn’t end up in the water.
+It’s always a good idea to tether your rod to your kayak, so your pole doesn’t end up in the water.